larsensong/Bird-Game/README.md

 ## **Elements:**

  This is a 2D practice game.
 The game is based on a character moivng through a landscape.
-The game is developed in unity platform with coding languages like C#.The  game
+The game is developed in unity platform with coding languages like C#.The  game is still

 ## :blue_book: Authors
 * **Larsen Song**